LangProc/langproc-2018-lab/3-codegen/readme.md

 - Seq : `Seq [ X Y ... ]`

   Executes `X`, then `Y`, and so on.
 Return value is that of the last part executed.
+There is always at least one operand, i.e. `Seq [ ]` is not a valid construct.

 - If : `If [ C X Y ]`